Community – Week 1 – Pt. 2

 Now, with the CREATRIX School, the common goal is to CREATE a world, in which we can all live together peacefully – celebrating our differences and our unique gifts and talents.

-What brings people together here is, that we all believe that we have to do the inner work and find clarity, confidence and connection within ourselves first, to then help CREATING the changes we each would like to see in the world in the best possible way.
+What brings people together here is, that we all believe that we have to do the inner work and find clarity, confidence and connection within ourselves first, to then help TO CREATE the changes we each would like to see in the world in the best possible way.

 By doing so, we are growing a community of people who want to learn all it takes to live an empowered and free life – and to find out what that means by practising this in community with other people – peacefully.